-Buying a projector is not an insignificant investment, so you'll want to think carefully about how you're going to use the projector so you can match the features you need at the best price point.
-For instance, a projector's brightness is a key buying factor, but if you're not planning to frequently give presentations in large conference rooms or classrooms, you may not need high performance in this area.
+A projector is an essential tool in many businesses.
+If you're in the market for one, you'll want to think carefully about how you're going to use the projector so you can find the features you need at the best price point.
+For instance, a projector's brightness is a key buying factor, but if you're not planning to give frequent presentations in large conference rooms or classrooms, you may not need high performance in this area.

-If you mainly need to display high definition video from HDTV broadcast or Blu-Ray media then a 1080P (Home Theatre) projector might be preferable.
+If you mainly need to display high definition video from HDTV broadcast or Blu-ray media, then a 1080p (home theatre) projector might be preferable.

 Projector Display Contrast

 Projector contrast is expressed as a ratio between the brightest and darkest areas of the image.
 In general, the higher the contrast ratio, the clearer the graphics and video images will be.
 You'll want to choose a projector with a very high contrast ratio if you plan to frequently project images with the lights on.